meliarasmj/projects/README.md

 ---

+Tentu!
+Berikut adalah format yang sudah disesuaikan untuk project **AI-Powered Fact-Checking Tool for WhatsApp Forwarded Messages** dengan struktur yang rapi dan sesuai dengan format sebelumnya:

+---

+## 4. **AI‑Powered Fact‑Checking Tool for WhatsApp Forwarded Messages**
+**Role**: AI Developer
+**Date**: March 2025

+**Usefulness:**
+- **Fact-Checking Tool:** This project provides an AI-powered tool to analyze and verify the accuracy of WhatsApp forwarded messages, helping users identify potential misinformation in real time.
+- **Enhancing Trust:** The tool helps users make informed decisions about the validity of information they receive through messaging apps, contributing to a more informed and critical user base.
+- **Real-Time Content Verification:** Leveraging NLP and OpenAI's GPT models, the system processes and verifies content within seconds, offering users clear, AI-generated explanations of the message's accuracy.
+- **User-Friendly Interface:** Built with Streamlit, the application ensures a seamless and interactive experience for users to paste messages and get instant feedback.
+- **Technologies used:** Python, OpenAI API, Streamlit, NLP, LLM

+---

 ### **Conclusion**

 - **Project-1 (Expert System for Diagnosing Game Addiction)** helps individuals assess and understand their online gaming behavior, promoting healthier gaming habits, and supporting wellness initiatives.
 - **Project-2 (Android E-Commerce App)** enhances the e-commerce experience by designing a mobile app that simplifies shopping and provides a smooth, user-centered interface for customers.
 - **Project-3 (IT Governance Maturity Assessment)** enables organizations to evaluate the maturity of their IT governance practices, providing insights and recommendations for improvement, optimizing IT management systems.
+- **Project-4 (AI-Powered Fact-Checking Tool for WhatsApp Forwarded Messages)** provides users with an AI-powered tool to analyze and verify the accuracy of forwarded messages in real time, helping to reduce misinformation and promote more informed decision-making among users.